cfhamlet/os-urlpattern/README.rst

 `pypy <http://pypy.org/>`_ can also be used for performance(4x-8x).
 Command line tools are provided for standalone clustering and matching, APIs are also convenient.
 Several extra packages can be installed for additional features.
 Under CPython 1cpu, 100 thousand URLs clustering cost almost 1min and 200M memory.
-Built-in matching strategy is efficient enough at most use case(3k/s, depend on patterns complexity).
+Built-in matching strategy is efficient enough in most use cases(3k/s, depend on patterns complexity).

 .. code:: console